geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik.md

 The traefik container is aware of the __other__ docker containers in the swarm, because it has access to the docker socket at **/var/run/docker.sock**.
 This allows traefik to dynamically configure itself based on the labels found on containers in the swarm, which is hugely useful.
 To make this functionality work on our SELinux-enabled Atomic hosts, we need to add custom SELinux policy.

+!!! tip
+    The following is only necessary if you're using SELinux!

 Run the following to build and activate policy to permit containers to access docker.sock:

 ```